minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

 ## Configure additional clients

-For each additional client, you need to install the WireGuard software, generate a new key pair for it and write it's configuration file.
+For each additional client, you need to install the WireGuard software, and reuse the key pair before created for it and write it's configuration file.
 This time you'll already know the server's public key and endpoint from the start.

 Mind that each new client has to be allocated a new IP inside the VPN's network range.
 For instance, a second client could have the IP `10.0.0.3`, as `10.0.0.1` and `10.0.0.2` are already taken by the server and the first client, respectively.

 For instance, in Windows the WireGuard program already generates the key pair and writes a stub for the configuration just by clicking "Create new Tunnel".